davan690/Creating-maps-in-R/docs/index.md

 # Overview {#overview}

-This respository contains a collection of dynamic programming tools and introductory tutorials for
+This respository contains a collection of dynamic programming tools and introductory tutorials for GIS in R.

 ## Project objectives

-The overall objective is to create a landing page and collection of GIS work in R. All the examples will focus on invasive species dynamics.
-The current goals that also meet the requirements to produce the figures needed for reproducible phd research.
+The overall objective is to create a landing page and collection of GIS work in R. All the examples will focus on invasive species dynamics for now but will extend to other areas of ecology and research.
+The current set of goals for this project also meet the requirements needed to produce the figures for my personal reproducible phd research.

 One: *Produce static maps for the first publication of my PhD.*

 Draft here - [Davidson2019a](https://www.ssnhub.com/beech-publication-wr/)

 - Datasets

-  - Grid locations are in a `kmz` file called "invasive-species-location-research.kmz" [here](data/google-data/invasive-species-location-research.kmz)
+<iframe src="https://www.google.com.au/maps/d/u/0/embed?mid=1DAgemW-rkdMHTO8fxnbvbSVF4H0XNLd_" width="640" height="480"></iframe>

-    - `kml` file still called "invasive-species-location-research.kmz" [here](data/google-data/invasive-species-location-research.kmz)
+  - Grid locations are can be downloaded as a `kmz` or `kml` file.
+This is currently labedl "invasive-species-location-research.kmz" [here](data/google-data/invasive-species-location-research.kml)
-  - Outline of NZ here "" [here]()
+  - NZ basic map examples are here under resources [here]()
   - Forest vegetation here "" [here]()
   - Data from landCare 2019 publication here "" [here]()